balenamiaa/zi-study/design_system.md

 - Maintain consistent alignment throughout the interface
 - Group related elements visually
 - Limit the number of visual weights on a single screen
+- Use typography scale to establish content importance
+- Apply animations selectively to guide attention

 ### Color Usage